-Do you have a flooded basement in Iowa?
+Do you have a flooded basement in Nebraska or Iowa?
 Don't let moisture and water cause musty odors, mold growth and reduce your indoor air quality.
-At Jerry's Waterproofing, we can capture ground water before it seeps into your basement to keep your basement dry.
+At Jerry's Waterproofing, we can capture groundwater before it seeps into your basement to keep your basement dry.
 Unfortunately, not all drainage systems are alike.
 That's why you need to have the right drainage system to effectively channel water away from a basement.
 By investing in a basement drainage system along the wall of your basement, you can collect water before it enters the floors and between the walls.
-We offer innovative basement drainage solutions for homes in Iowa.
+We offer innovative basement drainage solutions for homes in Iowa and Nebraska.

 What causes wet basements?
 Not only are wet basements a nuisance, they cause structural damage.
 In many cases, a dehumidifier is not the only solution.
 By taking a few prevention measures, you can eliminate future problems from occurring.
 First, make sure there isn't runoff from gutters.
 Directing them away from the foundation can eliminate water leakage.
 Second, basement cracks should be sealed or repaired to prevent further damage.
 Lastly, check the grade sloping of the house.
 The back-filled soil settles against the house, creating low spots.

 If you suspect groundwater swelling may be the culprit, then contact our professional for a basement drainage system.
 Regardless of what is causing your water leakage, we'll locate the source of our water issues before it destroys your home's structure.

 What is a basement drainage system?
 A basement drainage system consists of several types of systems, including sump pump installation and floor drain.
 A floor drain system is usually installed before new construction.
 It lies under the basement floor to keep water from seeping into the home.

 Sump pumps are extremely useful because they keep groundwater from

 flooding the basement.
 They collect and remove water that has made its way inside.
 If the water reaches a certain level, the sump pump is triggered to remove the water.